MarzukhAsjad/anigen-blender-utils/README.md

 ## Contributing

-If you would like to work on this repository as an AniGEN dev:
+If you would like to work on this repository:

 1. Clone the repository
 2. Create a new branch.